 Please Note: For now, this will likely only be a desktop-only feature, so please access next time you’re at your laptop or workstation.

-We subject all other publishers and media to the Narrative Machine, but what about us?
+We subject all other publishers and media to The Narrative Machine, but what about us?
 Yes, we are missionaries, too.
-In that spirit, we’ve created a Narrative Map of all the notes and briefs we’ve ever written, going deep through our full six-year archive, and running through December 31, 2018.
+In that spirit, we’ve created a Narrative Map of all the notes and briefs we’ve ever written, going deep through our full six-year archive.

 Just click on any node and it will take you to one of our 300+ notes or briefs.

 As you navigate through this map, you’ll find how faded narratives return with a similar rhyme.
 See that Game Theory node embedded in the midst of the Central Bank Omnipotence cluster?
 That’s Ben’s recent “Lord Make me Chaste…But Not Yet” brief.

 If these maps we produce using software from our friends at Quid is unfamiliar to you, a couple of quick reminders.

 - Up, down, left and right have no objective significance here.
 It’s all about connectedness and proximity.

 - Proximity is a good guide for similarity in the use of language.
 This is true within clusters, across clusters, and between the clusters themselves.

 - Adjacency, which is expressed with a connected line within or between clusters, is usually an indication of multiple identical uses of language.
 Look for these to find the most closely related topics.

 - Colors reflect clusters, a range of articles that are most closely connected to one another